MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 So I've spent a bit of time talking about the various practices and techniques of mob programming.
 I want to take the conversation in a different direction and tackle the most common business question I get when I talk about Mob Programming.

-Just the other day an accountant in the office was walking past our mob and in all honestly asked us "how can you justify working this way - surely you have just quadruppled costs?".To answer this it really boils down to how you measure developer productivity and measuring productivity of software developers is hard.
+Just the other day an accountant in the office was walking past our mob and honestly asked us what I think many people are wondering - "how can we justify working this way - surely we have just significantly increased costs?".
+To answer this it really boils down to how you measure developer productivity and measuring productivity of software developers is hard.

-Russell Ackoff, a well known organizational theorist said:

-> Managers who don't know how to measure what they want settle for wanting what they can measure

-Most of the important things related to developer productivity are difficult to measure.
-Because we struggle to measure these things we pick easier things to measure, and soon because we are measuring these things we begin to think the wrong things are valuable and that they are an indicator of productivity.

 Let me share a quick experience a friend of mine had which I think polarizes this.
 He was working on a project that had slipped well behind schedule.
-He happened to sit next to the project manager and after one of the many frequent status updates of 'how they were progressing' on the work the project manager turned to him and asked "Can you just not type faster".
+After one of the increasingly frequent status updates of how they were progressing the project manager turned to him and asked "Can you guys just not type faster?".

-Well, we know that measuring developer productivity by how fast someone types is a warped concept of productivity.
-We also know things like  hours worked or number of lines of code written are also not good indicators.
+Well, we know that measuring developer productivity by how fast someone types is a warped concept of developer productivity.
+We also know things like hours worked or number of lines of code written or how busy you are are also naive approaches.
+Time to market can in many instances be gamed, and while measuring total financial at first glance seems like a good approach, in many businesses this is a lagging indicator that happens well after the work is done, and there are so many other things that can impact financial return other than the people developing the software.

-So are we more productive using Mob Progrmming?
+So then, if developer productivity is so hard to measure, how do we know if we are more productive with Mob Progrmming?

 I like this quote from Peter Block.